The Experiment of a Lifetime

 I think of it as my Radical DisABILITY Project.
 Its slogan: BREAK THE RULES.

 This is what it means.
 Before I travel too far, I want to set up really reliable life support.
 The often-quoted prognosis for MND of “death in 2-5 years” is totally misleading – keeping breathing and maintaining other bodily functions are largely mechanical issues, not medical ones.
-So, because I want to remain largely self-sufficient rather than totally dependent on carers, I’ve arranged to have a gastrostomy, suprapubic catheterisation, and colostomy before my arms stop working and I can no longer feed myself or use the bathroom unaided.
+So, because I want to remain largely self-sufficient rather than totally dependent on carers, I’ve had a gastrostomy, suprapubic catheterisation, and colostomy before my arms stop working and I can no longer feed myself or use the bathroom unaided.
 I’ll have a tracheostomy well before my lungs can’t cope.
 That all means that physically I’ll keep going.

 Which opens up numerous possibilities to start having a bit of fun.